jewellsean/LZeroSpikeInference/cran-comments.md

 This is a resubmission.
 In this version I have
 - Fixed a bug in output changepoints from simulateAR1
+- Edited simulateAR1 so that c_1 = 0
 - Added another output to estimateSpikes
   * Now output cost F(s) at each data point s = 1, ..., T
 - Updated the optimization problem to include hardThresholding for estimated calcium concentration